Boulder08/chunknorris/README.md

 - Example: --cvvdp-min-luma 0.00015 --cvvdp-max-luma 0.003
 - Default: min 0.00035, max 0.0025 for both SDR and HDR

-**--probes**: Defines how many probing encodes will be done for estimating the CVVDP score/q curve.
+**--probes**: Defines how many probing encodes will be done for estimating the CVVDP score/q curve before the two refinement probes.
+The script will first find the "knee" point in the curve, i.e. the CRF value beyond which the increased bitrate yields less and less increase in quality.
+Then it runs two refinement probes on both sides of the knee and recalculates the knee point using all probes as reference.
 - Example: --probes 6
-- Default: 8 if range between qadjust-min-q and qadjust-max-q is 20 points or more, 7 if range is 15-19 and 5 if less than 15.
+- Default: 7 if range between qadjust-min-q and qadjust-max-q is 20 points or more, 6 if range is 15-19 and 5 if less than 15.

 **--cvvdp-model**: Defines the display model the CVVDP analysis uses.
 See https://codeberg.org/Line-fr/Vship/src/branch/main/doc/CVVDP.md for more information.
 - Example: --cvvdp-model standard_4k